-Currently, we have little evidence to guide the care of our frail elderly.
+Currently, we have little evidence to guide the care of older adult living with frailty.
 We don’t know if current therapies are beneﬁcial or cause harm, are cost-eﬀective or waste scarce healthcare resources.

 As well, the healthcare system is ill equipped to deal with frailty:

-- Healthcare systems are organized to manage illness based on single body systems and diseases, not the complex multi-system problems of frail people.
+- Healthcare systems are organized to manage illness based on single body systems and diseases, not the complex multi-system problems of those living with frailty.

 - Frailty is poorly understood, pervasively under-recognized, and under-appreciated by healthcare professionals and the public.